About the Sonos Beam

 The compact Beam is Sonos's most advanced TV sound bar to date.
 It's great for music, delivering spacious, detailed, stereo sound.
 And it can be part of a Sonos wireless multi-room audio system.
-Plus, the Beam has Amazon Alexa built-in.
-So you can operate the sound bar, other Sonos speakers, and all your Alexa-compatible devices just by talking to the Beam.
+Plus, the Beam has Amazon Alexa and Google Assistant built-in.

 Add the optional wireless Sonos Sub for deep bass.